MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 ## Apply sensitivity labels to SaaS apps
-After discovering and classifying sensitive information, you need to apply sensitivity labels on them so that appropriate action can be taken to protect files.
+After discovering and classifying sensitive information, you need to apply sensitivity labels.
+When a sensitivity label is applied to an email or document, any configured protection settings for that label are enforced on the content.
 For example, a file that is labeled "Confidential" may be encrypted and have a "Confidential" watermark applied to it.

 Defender for Cloud Apps is natively integrated with Microsoft Purview Information Protection and the same sensitive types and labels are available throughout both services.
 So when you want to define sensitive information, head over to the Microsoft Purview Information Protection portal to create them, and once defined they will be available in Defender for Cloud Apps.